The Fourth Choir - London LGBT Choir

 Our calendar

 We have three terms per year: Spring Term from January to Easter; Summer Term from Easter to July and Autumn Term from September to Christmas.
-A typical year would include 4 self-promoted concerts, each with different repertoire, and up to similar number of paid performances.
+A typical year would include 4 self-promoted concerts, each with different repertoire, and up to a similar number of paid bookings.

 See our past events and concerts for an overview of our performance history.